silhuang/workout-tracker-application/README.md

 - As a user, when I select "Quit application" from the main menu, I want to be given the option of whether I would like to save my newly created workout to file
-- As a user, when I start the application, I have the option of loading my previous workout from file by clicking "View saved workout" from the main menu
+- As a user, when I start the application, I have the option of loading my previous workout from file by clicking "Load saved workout" from the main menu